-In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net assets.
+In the government-wide financial statements, and proprietary fund types in the fund financial statements, longterm debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net assets.
 Bond premiums/ discounts and issuance costs, are deferred and amortized over the life of the bonds using the effective interest method and straight line method, respectively.
 Bonds payable are reported net of the applicable bond premium or discount.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, as other financing sources or uses or expenditures at the time of the debt issuance.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.